 Having said that, if it is a guest who will be coming at some point anyway and will be involved in the child’s life - and yours (e.g. grandparents-to-be) and there are no toxic relationships, you may wish to consider having them stay during those very early newborn days.
-The reason for this is, if you will be having them stay anyway, why not have them in the early newborn days when they will be of most help to you (assuming they will actually help with chores), so that you may gain some benefit from the visit?
-In contrast if they come later they may expect more of a traditional ‘host’ role from you, so have them stay early while you can be expected to be in need of their care!
+The reason for this is, if you will be having them stay anyway, why not have them in the early newborn days when they will be of most help to you (assuming they will actually help with chores)?
+This way you gain some benefit from the visit.
+In contrast if they come later they may expect more of a traditional "host" role from you, so have them stay early while you can be expected to be in need of their care!

 Maternity Leave is Not a Vacation

 Some people erroneously think that the first 12 weeks after birth are a vacation, simply because in the US this is the length of time that you are on maternity leave.
 Maternity leave is not a vacation!
 It is the time you are taking to heal and recover from the birth and to get breastfeeding established for optimum infant health.